PORTLAND INTERNATIONAL AIRPORT MAIN TERMINAL OPENS TO TRAVELERS

 Instead of building an entirely new terminal, the Port of Portland and ZGF decided to renovate and expand in place, keeping the airport fully operational throughout five years of phased construction while realizing schedule, time and carbon savings.
 The strategy was made possible, in part, by a prefabricated wood roof that spans the expanded lobby, check-in, and security areas.

 An engineering marvel, the mass timber roof is the centerpiece of the expansion.
-It celebrates Oregon's history of forest product innovation while showcasing what is possible for the future of mass timber design and sustainable wood sourcing.
-All of the 3.5 million board feet of wood for the roof, as well as wood concessions, flooring, and feature walls is sourced from within a 300-mile radius of the Portland Airport and includes wood from small family-owned forests, non-profits, and tribal nations.
+It celebrates the state of Oregon's history of forest product innovation while showcasing what is possible for the future of mass timber design and sustainable wood sourcing.
+All of the 3.5 million board feet (8,250 m3) of wood for the roof is sourced from within a 300 mile (480km) radius of the Portland Airport and includes wood from small family-owned forests, non-profits, and tribal nations.

-"The new main terminal is a testament to the vision of our incredible client, the Port of Portland, and their willingness to embrace new ideas and lead with optimism." said Sharron van der Meulen, ZGF Managing Partner.
-"The design evokes the best of our region yet offers other airports a new model for how to expand and renovate in place to meet the travel demands of the future generations."

 To learn more about the project, visit: PDX Airport Main Terminal Expansion